Designing and Evaluating a Conversational Agent for Early Diagnosis of Alzheimer's Disease and Related Dementias: Conclusion

 \subsection{Study Design and Participants}

-We conducted a within-subjects study to compare agent-led interviews with standard clinician-led interviews.
-Each participant first completed an agent-led interview, followed by a separate interview with a dementia specialist either the same day or up to 3 months later.
-The agent followed the specialist-developed script, while the clinician conducted the interview using their usual clinical practice without a prescribed question list.
-Clinicians were blinded to the questions asked by the conversational agent as well as the answers their patient provided to the agent.
+\textbf{Study Overview.} $\;$ This study evaluated a voice-interactive conversational agent for ADRD diagnostic interviews through three complementary analyses.
+We conducted conversation analysis of all agent-led interviews (n=30) and collected user experience surveys (n=19) to examine how older adults perceive and interact with the agent (\textbf{RQ1}, Section~\ref{sec:user_experience}).
+To assess the agent's ability to elicit complex ADRD symptoms (\textbf{RQ2}), we compared agent-led and clinician-led interviews through analyses of sensitivity, specificity, ambiguity, and coverage (Section~\ref{sec:symptom_elicitation}).
+To identify optimal conversation design (\textbf{RQ3}), we systematically evaluated agent interaction behavior across two prompting strategies (Section~\ref{subsec:result_bot_interaction}).
+All participants completed agent-led interviews; a subset also had clinician interviews available for comparative analysis.

+\textbf{Within-Subjects Comparison Design.} $\;$ For the comparative symptom elicitation analysis, we conducted a fixed-order, within-subjects study design in which participants completed an agent-led interview followed by a clinician-led interview either the same day or up to 3 months later.
+This fixed-order design reflects the intended deployment model where agents gather preliminary information before specialist consultation.
+We chose not to counterbalance order because the agent would always operate first in real-world deployment, and testing the reverse order could potentially result in artificially inflated performance that wouldn't translate to real-world practice.
+The first interviewer (agent) must work with patients and/or informants who are approaching symptom recall potentially for the first time, while the second interviewer (clinician) benefits from patients having already reflected on their symptoms.

+The variability in timing between agent interview and clinician interview also reflects real world practicalities.
+At the cognitive neurology clinic where this agent was studied, patients complete neuropsychological testing and intake questionnaires at an initial visit, followed by a specialist consultation the same day or within several months depending on clinician availability.
+The agent interview was integrated into this existing workflow, occurring at the time of neuropsychological testing.
+In the context of slowly progressive cognitive impairments typical of ADRD, clinically significant symptom progression over a 3-month period is unlikely except in rare cases of rapidly progressive dementia.
+This clinic's experience administering questionnaires using this same timing supports this approach.

+The agent followed the specialist-developed script (Section~\ref{subsubsec:scaffolding}), while the clinician was blinded to the agent interview so that they would conduct their interview using their usual clinical practice.
+All clinicians at the cognitive neurology clinic agreed to participate.
 This research was approved by the Institutional Review Board (IRB) and all participants provided informed consent.